-The price for the carriage of animals as excess baggage in the cargo hold depends both upon the route and the size of the transport container.
+The price for the carriage of animals as excess baggage in the cargo hold depends both on the route and the size of the carrying container.
 The price applies per flight direction, so also with a Lufthansa connecting flight, and is charged only once (e.g. on a flight from Hamburg via Frankfurt to Madrid).
-For return flights and stop-overs (travel interrupted for more than 24 hours), the price is charged again.
+The price is charged again for return flights and stop-overs (travel interrupted by more than 24 hours).

 Payment for taking your pet with you should be made at the check-in counter or at the Lufthansa service counter at the airport.
-In addition to your pet and its transport container, you can, of course, also take along the free baggage allowance included with your ticket.
+In addition to your pet and its carrying container, of course you can also take with you the free baggage allowance included with your ticket.

 To make your preparations easier, we have prepared a checklist with all the important points.